br-mat/annoying-plant/README.md

 import random
 </code></pre>

-Some variables wont change throughout the operating process therefor we define some constants and initialize some Pin's:
+Some variables wont change throughout the operating process therefor we define some constants and initialize some Pin's.
+We also define a function to handle playing random sounds:
 <pre><code>
 I2C_PORT = 0
 I2C_SDA = 16